mattwoolford/express-flexible-mysql-session/readme.md

 	checkExpirationInterval: 900000,
 	// The maximum age of a valid session; milliseconds:
 	expiration: 86400000,
-	// Whether or not to create the sessions database table, if one does not already exist:
+	// Whether or not to create the sessions database table, if one does not already exist.
+	// This cannot be `true` if the `extractDataValuesIntoCustomColumns` option is also `true`.
+	// The default value of this option depends on whether or not the `extractDataValuesIntoCustomColumns` option is `true`.
 	createDatabaseTable: true,
 	// Whether or not to end the database connection when the store is closed.
 	// The default value of this option depends on whether or not a connection was passed to the constructor.